antikton/topbar-countdown-notice/readme.txt

 == Changelog ==

+= 1.0.4 =
+*   Added: Professional banner images in multiple sizes for WordPress.org (772x250, 1544x500, 1200x300)
+*   Improved: Reorganized assets - moved screenshots and banners to assets/ folder for WordPress.org compliance
+*   Improved: Updated all documentation to reflect new asset structure

 = 1.0.3 =
 *   Added: Composer support with composer.json for Packagist installation
 *   Added: Upgrade Notice section for WordPress.org compliance